bhagyarajpatil/Pizza_sales_analysis/README.md

 # Pizza_sales_analysis
-A Pizza Sales Analysis project is used to analyze pizza store business data using pandas, Matplotlib, and Seaborn.
-The project helps understand sales performance, customer behavior, popular pizzas, revenue trends, and business insights using multiple related tables
+A complete Pizza Sales Analysis project designed to analyze restaurant sales data using SQL, pandas, Matplotlib, and Seaborn.

+This project focuses on extracting meaningful business insights from multiple relational tables such as orders, order details, pizzas, and pizza types.
+The analysis includes data cleaning, SQL querying, data merging, exploratory data analysis (EDA), and interactive visualizations to understand sales performance, customer ordering behavior, revenue trends, and product popularity.